FAQ

 03

-Security selection relies on our expert stock pickers.
-This is an ongoing process, where we look at the quality of the business, fundamentals (like growth and margin structure), balance sheet strength and valuation.
-We also carefully analyze downside risks.
+Security selection relies on experienced portfolio managers.
+This is an iterative process, evaluating the quality of the business, business fundamentals, balance sheet strength and cash generation, and downside risk including valuation. .

 A key feature of this work is the risk/reward analysis.
 Here we envision what the shares of the underlying security are worth if everything goes well, and what might happen to them if everything goes bad.
 The ratio of the returns in each case is the risk/reward ratio and we aim to invest in companies where this ratio is >2x i.e. for every unit of downside risk we can imagine we want to get at least two units of upside risk.
 This keeps our security selection balanced between reality, valuation today and imagination of the future.